C Container Collection (CCC)

 Inserts the [begin, end) of spliced elements after the provided position.
 O(N).

-void * CCC_singly_linked_list_erase (CCC_Singly_linked_list *list, CCC_Singly_linked_list_node *type_intruder)
+void * CCC_singly_linked_list_erase (CCC_Singly_linked_list *list, CCC_Singly_linked_list_node *type_intruder, CCC_Allocator const *allocator)

 Erases type_intruder from the list returning the following element.
 O(N).